1Focus icon 1Focus

 Prevent Bypassing Blocking

-Close the 1Focus window to prevent deleting active blocks.
+❗️Close the 1Focus window to prevent the deletion of active blocks.

 Prevent Force Quit and More

-Here is how to prevent force quitting 1Focus and other ways to bypass it.
+Here is how to prevent force quitting 1Focus and other common ways to bypass an app and website blocker on Mac:

-2. Click the + button below the list.
+5. Click the + button under Apps.
 A dialog will appear.

 Prevent Use of Unsupported Web Browsers